The difference between light reaction and the dark reaction is mainly due to the following properties:

-It is the first phase of photosynthesis, where a plant derives cellular energy, i.e. ATP and NADPH from the light energy, i.e. sunlight.
-The photochemical phase or light reaction is a stage that involves oxidation of single water molecule into half oxygen molecule.
+It is the first phase of photosynthesis, where a plant derives cellular energy, i.e. ATP and NADPH, from the light energy, i.e. sunlight.
+The photochemical phase or light reaction is a stage that involves the oxidation of a single water molecule into half oxygen molecule.

-Therefore, splitting of two water molecules will result in releasing one oxygen molecule.
-Oxidation of water releases ATP and NADPH that in turn provides cellular energy to the plant cells to prepare food for themselves.
+Therefore, the splitting of two water molecules will result in releasing one oxygen molecule.
+Oxidation of water releases ATP and NADPH, which provides cellular energy to the plant cells to prepare food for themselves.

 PS-I harnesses a light wavelength of 700 nm, while PS-II harnesses a light wavelength of 680 nm.
 The site of light reaction is within the thylakoid membrane of the photosynthetic apparatus (Chloroplast).
 It generally involves the following steps:

 - Absorption of light energy coming from sunlight.

 - Formation of cellular energy, i.e. ATP and NADPH